 Mindfulness Practice for the Twenty-First Century

-Our sangha's lead facilitators are Susan Poulos and Bill Patterson, members of the Order of Interbeing, an order of ordained lay mindfulness practitioners in the tradition of Thich Nhat Hanh.
-Other experienced practitioners also assist with facilitating practice.
+Our weekly practices are facilitated by experienced practitioners, including Susan Poulos and Bill Patterson, members of the Order of Interbeing, established in 1966 by Thich Nhat Hanh.

 All Are Welcome

 Visitors are always welcome, regardless of prior meditation experience.
 Please wear comfortable clothing and bring a cushion if you like, or you can use one of our chairs or spare cushions.
 Before your first visit, please enjoy reading this "Introduction for Visitors."
 Also, please check our online calendar for schedule changes!
 You will also find additional information on our FAQ page.